firefly-iii/firefly-iii.org/installation-guide.md

 #### Download Firefly III
 Go to the directory where you want to install Firefly III.
 Usually this is `/var/www/html`.

-Once you're there, run the following command:
+Once you're there, run the following command (on one line):

 - `composer create-project grumpydictator/firefly-iii --no-dev --prefer-dist`